 She has been serving the Lord vigorously ever since.
 She began volunteering at the Joy House soon after, and after volunteering for two years accepted a position as the administrative assistant.
 Although her responsibilities are mostly behind a desk, she says that her heart is always “with the teens”, who inspire her, along with the Lord, to do the work that she does.
 She loves her job and still volunteers by relieving the house parents so that she can spend time with the teens.
 She says it’s a JOY to be a part of something so great!

-She has one daughter, Amy, who was just recently married.
+She has one daughter, Amy, and two grandchildren.
 Pam also enjoys spending time with her two dogs Sierra and Bailey, reading, and doing interpretive dance during the worship services at her church.
 She is a valuable resource and a great friend to those of us here at the Joy House.

 Director of Education